Chapter 22:

 “Lucan di Almarath!”

-Tagunel grabbed Lucius by the sleeve.
+Tagunel grabbed him by the sleeve.
+“This is it, now or never!”

-The air was thick with the smell of meat, exotic spices, and burnt resin.
+Inside, oppressive heat engulfed them, the air thick with the smell of meat, exotic spices, and burnt resin.

-To the right and left sat the entire mounted nobility of Yashar, all lavishly dressed, cross-legged on colorful cushions.
+To the right and left sat the entire nobility of Yashar, all lavishly dressed, cross-legged on colorful cushions.

 On a raised dais beneath a vast domed canopy, a group of men in heavy armor sat enthroned.

-These must be the Yashari Warlords.
+Those must be the Yashari Warlords.

-One of the scribes beckoned them closer.
+He nodded, as one of the scribes beckoned them closer.

 “This is my business partner, Brandhel of Regitsu,” Lucius continued.
+“We’ve come to pay tribute.”

-“What have you brought?” asked the scribe.
+“What have you brought?” asked the scribe, as he gave Liviana a thorough once-over.

 Tagunel gestured to a crate filled with fine fabrics and precious delicacies from Tiberun.